That’s the only way to describe my reaction when I heard Addison Agen’s original music.

 Her interest in music isn’t surprising.
 Her general manager is Morrison Agen, her dad.
 Once an aspiring musician, he runs a business called Neat Neat Neat Records and Music in Fort Wayne and has built studios and live sound systems for hundreds of clients all over the world, according to his bio on the business’s website.

 As for Agen, The Voice coaches always seem especially impressed with young artists.
 Sometimes, it even seems like they’re grading them on a curve, awarding bonus points for their youth.

 That always seems unfair to me.
 If you allow 15-year olds to audition alongside experienced musicians, they should out-sing and out-perform those experienced musicians in order to advance on the show.

 But judging from what I’ve heard of Addison, she should need no special consideration to excel on the show.
-Check out her cover of Ed Sheeran’s “I See Fire” below.
+Check out three tunes from her debut album below.

 And keep in mind that most of the tracks on her album were recorded when she was 13 or 14.